dszon/matching/Readme.md

 filename1 is a comma separated csv containing an edge list of the graph.
 Option [-q] sqitches to silent output (only percentage of progress).
 Input format:

-`nodeA,nodeB,weight`
+`nodeA,nodeB,weightAB`
-`nodeA,nodeC,weight`
+`nodeA,nodeC,weightAC`
 `...`

-where nodeA, nodeB,... are the node-IDs and weight is a float.
+where nodeA, nodeB,... are the node-IDs and the weights are floats.

 filename2 is the list of the edges in a 2/3-optimal matching.
 The algorithm tries to maximize the sum of the weights.